ORCID/orcid-api-tutorial/docs/get.md

 To get Authenticated iDs, you can use Public or Member API credentials.
 To get permission to read non-public information or add/update researchers' ORCID records, you'll need Member API credentials.
 For the rest of this tutorial, when referring to the API please assume that it is the Member API that is being referenced.

-For this tutorial, please use your own sandbox API credentials:
+For this tutorial, please use your own sandbox API credentials.

-To request API credentials, see [Request API credentials](https://orcid.org/content/register-client-application)
+To request API credentials, see [Request API credentials](https://orcid.org/content/register-client-application-sandbox)

 ## Three Step OAuth journey